HumanCellAtlas/data-store/README.md

 cd data-store
 pip install -r requirements-dev.txt
 ```

+Also install [terraform from Hashicorp](https://www.terraform.io/) from your favourite package manager.

 ### Configuration

 The DSS is configured via environment variables.
 The required environment variables and their default values